farcasterxyz/docs/docs/learn/what-is-farcaster/apps.md

 There are two kinds of apps:

-1. **Wallet App** - allows signing up, adding light apps, posting and browsing messages.
+1. **Wallet App** - allows signing up, adding connected apps, posting and browsing messages.
-2. **Light App** - allows posting and browsing messages only.
+2. **Connected App** - allows posting and browsing messages only.

 ## Wallet Apps

 Users must install a wallet app to get started with Farcaster.
-They can take onchain and offchain actions like signing up, adding light apps, posting messages and users.
+They can take onchain and offchain actions like signing up, adding connected apps, posting messages and users.

 A wallet app controls the Ethereum address that owns the account.
 It has control over the account and can take any action on your behalf, so only use a wallet app that you trust.